 I got really stoked when I was able to pass the $ 50-a-day deposit threshold.
 I started to feel in control.
 I knew that I was ahead.
 Every day that I deposited more than $50 I was ahead in my retirement savings.

 Then I started trying to make as much money as possible every day so I could invest it.
 I stopped thinking long-term and thought every day about making that $50 threshold.
 When I got a bonus or a new client, those were just bonus points.
 BOOM, right into my investment account.

 Do your own calculation – you might need a lot less.

-Here is how much you need to save per day to reach your number.
-(Stay tuned – I am turning this into an early retirement calculator and will post here soon).
+Here is how much you need to save per day to reach your number:

-$50 went from being my daily goal to being my daily minimum.
+Fifty dollars went from being my daily goal to being my daily minimum.
 I started depositing $70, then $80, then $100 dollars a day.
-Then as my side hustles started really taking off I started deposit $500+ a day.
+Then as my side hustles started really taking off I started depositing $500+ a day.
 Every check I got I put as much in as I could that day, but still kept my daily $50 deposit goal.
 Then I put $5,000 in a day, then $20,000 and the rest is history.